Alex Murphy (basketball)

-Alex James Murphy (born June 3, 1993) is an American-Finnish professional basketball player.
+Alex James Murphy (born June 3, 1993) is a Finnish-American professional basketball player who plays for Fuenlabrada in the Primera FEB.
 He played college basketball for Duke University, the University of Florida and Northeastern University.
 He is the son of former National Basketball Association (NBA) player Jay Murphy, and the brother of former NBA forward Erik Murphy.
 He plays for the Finnish national team.

 High school career

 Murphy was ranked as the No. 41 player in the ESPNU 100, the No. 45 player by Rivals.com, and the No. 41 player by Scout.com.
 He attended St. Mark's School in Southborough, Massachusetts, where he played alongside Kaleb Tarczewski and Nik Stauskas.
 Murphy led St. Mark's School to a 27–3 record as a junior.
 Murphy was also named NEPSAC ISL Player of the Year in 2011.
 In April 2011, he decided to forgo his senior year of high school and join the class of 2011.
 This allowed Murphy to graduate in the spring of 2011 and attend Duke University in the fall of that year.
 Murphy left St. Mark's School and attended South Kingstown High School for the remaining months in order to graduate and enroll at Duke that summer.